 - If friends or family members don’t know or forget a student’s residence room/unit number and request this information from staff, we are not able to provide it.

-For more information, contact Student Housing and Hospitality Services.
+For more information, contact Student Housing.